cornell-dti/webdev-class-fall2018/README.md

 As this course will be covering both client-facing and server-side technologies, INFO/CS 2300 (or equivalent experience) is required.

 ## When is it?
 As a seven-week course, the first class meeting will be Wednesday, October 17th.
 This course will be held Wednesday evenings from 8:35 - 9:25 PM.
-A location will be announced to students closer to the beginning of the course.

 ## What is the expected workload?
 As a two week course, students should expect to work anywhere from 5-6 hours per week in this course.